G-PATE: Scalable Differentially Private Data Generator via Private Aggregation of Teacher Discriminators: : A Scalable Data Generative Method

-With gradient discretisation, the teacher discriminators can directly communicate with the student generator using the PATE mechanism.
+With gradient discretization, the teacher discriminators can directly communicate with the student generator using the PATE mechanism.
 Since these teacher discriminators are trained on real data, they can provide much better guidance to the generator compared to the student discriminator in PATE-GAN, which is only trained on synthetic samples.
-Moreover, the Confident-GNMax aggregator ensures that the student generator would only improve its output in the direction agreed by most of the teacher discriminators.
+Moreover, the \texttt{Confident-GNMax} aggregator ensures that the student generator would only improve its output in the direction agreed by most of the teacher discriminators.

-\paragraph{Random Projection.} Aggregation on high dimensional vectors is expensive in terms of privacy budget because private voting needs to be performed on each dimension of the vectors.
-To save privacy budget, we use random projection~\cite{bingham2001random} to reduce the dimensionality of gradient vectors.
+\textbf{Random Projection.} Aggregation of high dimensional vectors is expensive in terms of privacy budget because private voting needs to be performed on each dimension of the vectors.
+To save privacy budget, we use random projection~\citep{bingham2001random} to reduce the dimensionality of gradient vectors.
 Before the aggregation, we generate a random projection matrix with each component randomly drawn from a Gaussian distribution.
-We then project the gradient vector to a lower dimension space with the random projection matrix.
+We then project the gradient vector into a lower dimensional space using the random projection matrix.
 After the aggregation, the aggregated gradient vector is projected back to its original dimensions.
 Since the generation of random projection matrix is data-independent.
 It does not consume any privacy budgets.

 Random projection is shown to be especially effective on image datasets.
-Since different pixels of an image are often highly correlated, the intrinsic dimensionality of an image is usually much lower than the number of pixels~\cite{DBLP:journals/corr/abs-1803-09672}.
-Therefore, random projection maximizes the amount of information a student generator can get from a single query to the Confident-GNMax aggregator, and makes it possible for \name{} to retain reasonable utility even on high dimensional data.
-Moreover, random projection forces \name{} to focus more on the general features of an image rather than minor details, therefore is beneficial to privacy protection both theoretically and empirically.
+Since different pixels of an image are often highly correlated, the intrinsic dimension of an image is usually much lower than the number of pixels~\citep{DBLP:journals/corr/abs-1803-09672}.
+Therefore, random projection maximizes the amount of information a student generator can get from a single query to the \texttt{Confident-GNMax} aggregator, and makes it possible for \name{} to retain reasonable utility even on high dimensional data.
+Moreover, random projection preserves similar squared Euclidean distance between high-dimensional vectors, therefore is beneficial to privacy protection both theoretically and empirically~\citep{xu2017dppro}.